-All this prep work took about one week’s time.
-Spray painting definitely takes a great deal more preparation than a roller and brush painting requires.
+All this prep work took about one week.
+Spray painting takes a great deal more preparation than a roller and brush painting requires.
 But the time it takes to paint is greatly diminished.

-Here’s a little video for you, don’t get dizzy!
+Here’s a little video of the spray painting for you, don’t get dizzy!

 Here’s a similar video of the ceiling being spray painted.

-And third, he painted the kitchen island the ‘Stardew’ blue.
+And third, from when he painted the kitchen island the Sherwin Williams Stardew blue.

-It then took about a day to spray paint the Stardew blue paint onto the walls and then 2 more days of touch-ups and clean up.
+It then took about a day to spray paint the Sherwin Williams Stardew blue paint onto the walls and then 2 more days of touch-ups and clean up.

-And as I write this post in early February, we are once again back in Maine while Jay paints our sunroom, master bathroom, and master bedroom’s trim and ceilings.
-The colors chosen for the sunroom will be Wedgewood Gray with Chantilly Lace walls and trim.
+As I write this post in early February now, we are once again back in Maine while Jay paints our sunroom, master bathroom, and master bedroom’s trim and ceilings.
+The colors chosen for the sunroom will be Benjamin Moore’s Wedgewood Gray with Chantilly Lace walls and trim.

-You may now see the sunroom paint makeover in the post, 4 Season Sunroom Makeover with Grand Mountain Views.
+You may see this sunroom paint makeover now in the post, 4 Season Sunroom Makeover with Grand Mountain Views.

-See the before and preparations for this next project here:
+See the before and painting preparations for this sunroom project here:

 The wallpapering is now complete and you may see it all in the post, 3 Wallpaper Bedroom Designs Emblematic of a Cozy Vermont Inn.

-Now it’s time to put all things back together.
+Now it’s time to pull everything back together.
 It’s been a slow yet steady pace.
 This is the fun part for me and I’ve been taking my time and enjoying the process.
 Another reason this post has taken me so long to write.

 Here are the first of many projects and design changes I have been working on.